rOY369/Docs/Temp Hum Sensor Device.md

 This service makes sure that the data quantity index is not compromised even if the device is not able to connect to the local network broker.
 Whenever the device is not able to connect to the broker due to some reason, it saves every minute data in a safe memory like an SD card.
 At the point, it gets reconnected to the broker it publishes all the old data back to the broker.
 The service should be able to upload old data of up to at least 3 days.

 **Payload**
 - `Payload`
 	- Type : JSON format
 	- Parameters:
 		- Timestamp
 		- Device ID (to be provided by Dejoule backend)
 		- Site ID  (to be provided by Dejoule backend)
-			- Data (temp and hum)
+		- Data (temp and hum in float upto 2 decimal places)
 - `Data frequency` = 1 minute(default)/Should be configurable

-`Note`: The temperature and hum values mentioned in the data packet below represent temperature and humidity values respectively.
-These can be of type float up to 2 decimal places.

 ### Secure OTA firmware updates***